Glantane: Road

 Glantane is situated approximately 10 km from Mallow on the L1212 road.
 The village is 3.5 km from the N72 national secondary road.

 Rail

 The nearest railway station is Mallow railway station.
 The station is the terminus for the Mallow-Tralee line, while it is also a key station on the Dublin-Cork railway line and as part of Cork Suburban Rail.
 Until 1967, the nearest railway station to Glantane was located 3.5 km away in Lombardstown.

 Facilities

 St. John's Roman Catholic Church holds regular masses.
-The village also has a pub (the Local), a Garda station, a community centre and GAA Facilities Kilshannig GAA.
+The village also has a pub (the Local), a Garda station, a community centre and the sports grounds of Kilshannig GAA.